 What’s more, the locals are very friendly towards expats, so you shouldn’t limit yourself to just expat networks.
 If you settle down in Bordeaux, consider joining some local classes to make integrating into the community a bit easier.

 How much does it cost to live in Bordeaux?

-Compared to other big French cities, the cost of living in Bordeaux is quite low.
-It’s significantly lower than in London, as Numbeo states you’ll have more buying power in areas such as property.
+Compared to other big French cities, the cost of living in Bordeaux is quite low; it will cost you significantly less than living in Paris, for example.
+It’s also much lower than in London, and you’ll have more buying power in areas such as property.

 The cost of renting a city centre apartment in Bordeaux is around €683 (£619) a month, compared to £1,729 (€1,908) in London.
 Outside of the city centre, this price drops to €522 (£473) compared to London’s £1,256 (€1,386).

 For buying property in Bordeaux, you’ll pay around €5,833 (£5,286) per square metre in the city centre, and €4,000 (£3,625) outside the city centre.
 When compared to London’s £11,417 (€12,597) and £6,221 (€6,864), you can see how much further your money goes.